Professional Policing HNC/HND/BA (Hons)

 How you'll learn

-This course is available as a full-time three year or optional four-year sandwich course, incorporating a work placement or study year in a related field.
-Alternatively the course can also be studied part-time.
+This course is available as a full-time three-year course.
+Alternatively, the course can also be studied part-time.

 Our teaching methods are varied, offering a number of teaching styles to suit the needs of all our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.